osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

 Please note that if you call `generate_wamv.launch` on non-compliant configuration YAML files, red error messages will be printed but the URDF file will still be created and be able to be used as usual.
 However, it is not a valid configuration for the VRX competition.

+Please note that the compliance tests from `compliance.py` is a first test.
+It is not extensive and may be updated.
+If your configuration does not pass the test, it is probably not a valid configuration for the VRX competition.
+If your configuration does pass the test, it is probably a valid configuration for the VRX competition, but please keep your designs to physically feasible solutions.
+See the VRX Technical Guide for specifics on the constraints for the VRX competition, available at the [Documentation Wiki](https://bitbucket.org/osrf/vrx/wiki/documentation).

+If you have any issues or concerns with how compliance works, please create an issue [here](https://bitbucket.org/osrf/vrx/issues?status=new&status=open) and we will help to resolve the issue.

 # Details of Implementation
 `generate_wamv.launch` is a simple script that takes in thruster and sensor configurations YAML files as inputs and outputs a urdf file to be used in simulation.
 It also checks to see if the thrusters and sensors are in compliance as defined by `compliance.py`.

 It operates by generating macro calls specified by the user-generated YAML configuration files.
 It currently checks for compliance by ensuring that all sensors and thrusters are in a valid bounding box region and that there are a valid number of each item.
-See the VRX Technical Guide for specifics on the constraints for the VRX competition, available at the [Documentation Wiki](https://bitbucket.org/osrf/vrx/wiki/documentation).

 If the thruster/sensor configuration passes, the script creates two xacro files.
 One is a thruster xacro file in the same directory as the thruster yaml file with the same file name, but with a .xacro extension.
 The second is a sensor xacro file in the same directory as the sensor yaml file with the same file name, but with a .xacro extension.